 When it comes to looking for ways to save in your home, gaps and cracks around windows and doors may not be the first things that come to mind.
 But they should be!
 Sealing up those sneaky areas can help keep the warm air in during the winter and out during the summer, improving your home's energy efficiency.
 The best part: you can do it yourself!
-And we promise, it won't be a Pinterest fail.

 If this is your first time attempting DIY fixes around your home, you might be wondering where to get draftproofing supplies.
 Most home hardware stores carry v-seal and foam weather stripping, as well as foam insulator pads for your outlets and light switches that are on external walls.